Mu240/Callingagent/README.markdown

 ## How the Program Works

 1. **Web Interface**:

-   - Upon accessing `http://<HOST>:<PORT>` (e.g., `http://localhost:5000`), a simple web interface loads with "Start Talking" and "Stop Talking" buttons.
+   - Access `http://<HOST>:<PORT>` (e.g., `http://localhost:5000`) to load a web interface with "Start Talking" and "Stop Talking" buttons.
-   - The interface uses the Web Speech API to capture user speech and display the assistant’s responses.
+   - The interface captures audio via the browser, sends it over WebSocket, and plays AI responses.

 2. **Conversation Flow**:

-   - The assistant starts by asking, "Do you have a federal tax debt over five thousand dollars or any missed filings?" via text-to-speech.
+   - Starts with: "Do you have a federal tax debt over five thousand dollars or any missed filings?
+Please respond with 'yes,' 'no,' or something else."
-   - User responses are captured via speech recognition and sent to the `/process` endpoint.
-   - Responses are processed as follows:
+   - Handles responses:
-     - **"Yes"**: Prompts for contact details (name, email, phone) for a follow-up call.
+     - **"Yes"**: Requests contact details (name, email, phone) for team follow-up.
-     - **"No"**: Confirms if the user is sure, potentially adding them to a Do Not Call list if requested.
+     - **"No"**: Confirms with "Are you sure you don’t have a tax debt?" and respects "do not call" requests.
-     - **Unclear Response**: Repeats the question up to two times before ending the conversation.
+     - **Unclear Response**: Repeats the question (up to twice) before ending with "Thank you for your time!
+Goodbye!"
-     - **Closing Phrases** (e.g., "goodbye," "thank you"): Ends the conversation and resets the state.
+     - **Closing Phrases** (e.g., "goodbye," "thank you"): Ends and resets the conversation.
-   - The assistant uses OpenAI’s GPT-4 for general responses and ElevenLabs for text-to-speech conversion.
+   - Uses OpenAI’s GPT-4 for general responses outside the fixed flow.

-3. **State Management**:

-   - The application maintains a conversation state (`greeting`, `tax_debt`, `confirm_no`, etc.) to track the user’s progress.
-   - Contact details are stored temporarily in memory (reset after the conversation ends).

-4. **Audio Output**:
+3. **Audio Processing**:
+   - Browser records audio as WebM (Opus codec) and sends it via WebSocket.
+   - Server converts WebM to PCM WAV using FFmpeg for Vosk compatibility.
+   - Vosk transcribes audio to text, sending partial and final results to the client.
+   - Ascertains transcription accuracy and emits a final result when ready.

-   - Responses are converted to audio using the ElevenLabs API and played back via the browser’s audio player.
+   - Responses are converted to audio via ElevenLabs and played back in the browser.

+4. **State Management**:
+   - Tracks conversation state (e.g., `greeting`, `tax_debt`, `collect_name`) and contact details per session ID.
+   - Resets state after conversation ends (e.g., on "goodbye").

+5. **WebSocket**:
+   - Handles real-time audio data (`audio_data` event) and transcription results (`transcription` event).
+   - Sends AI responses and audio (`response` event) back to the client.

 ## Usage

-1. **Access the Application**: Open a web browser (e.g., Google Chrome) and navigate to `http://<HOST>:<PORT>` (e.g., `http://localhost:5000`).
+1. **Access the Application**: Open a browser (e.g., Chrome) and go to `http://<HOST>:<PORT>` (e.g., `http://localhost:5000`).

 2. **Interact with the Assistant**:

-   - Click "Start Talking" to initiate the conversation.
-Grant microphone access when prompted.
+   - Click "Start Talking" to begin, granting microphone access.
-   - Speak your response to the assistant’s question (e.g., "yes," "no," or other phrases).
+   - Speak your response (e.g., "yes," "no," or other).
-   - The assistant responds with audio and text, guiding you through the conversation based on your input.
+   - The assistant transcribes your speech, processes it, and responds with text and audio.
    - Click "Stop Talking" to end the session.

 3. **Example Interaction**:
    - Assistant: "Do you have a federal tax debt over five thousand dollars or any missed filings?"
    - User: "Yes" → Assistant: "Thank you for letting me know.
 I’ll transfer you to our team.
 Could you please provide your name?"
    - User: "No" → Assistant: "Not a problem, but before I let you go, are you sure you don’t have a tax debt?"